YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 If /var/log/yottadb/$ydb_rel directory exists, ydb_env_set sets it as the value for $ydb_log.
 If ydb_env_set does not find /var/log/yottadb/$ydb_rel, it uses $ydb_tmp to set the value of $ydb_log.

+Sourcing :code:`ydb_env_set` manages a three region database:

+#.
+A DEFAULT region in which empty string (:code:`""`) subscripts are disabled.
+Except for global variables mapped to the YDBOCTO and YDBAIM regions, the properties of this region are unchanged.

+#.
+A YDBOCTO region, intended to be used by the `Octo SQL plugin <https://gitlab.com/YottaDB/DBMS/YDBOcto/>`_ with the following properties:

+    * Empty string subscripts are enabled.

+    * :code:`^%ydbOcto*` global variables (with all combinations of capitalization of :code:`"Octo"`) are mapped to YDBOCTO.

+    * The key size is 1019 bytes and the record size is 1MiB.

+    * The default database filename is :code:`$ydb_dir/$ydb_rel/g/%ydbocto.dat` and the default journal file is :code:`$ydb_dir/$ydb_rel/g/%ydbocto.mjl`.

+    * The block size is 2KiB, with an initial allocation of 10000 blocks, extended by 20000 blocks.

+    * 2000 global buffers.

+    Except for these differences, the properties of the YDBOCTO region are the same as those of the DEFAULT region.

+#.
+A YDBAIM region, intended to be used by the `Application Independent Metadata plugin <https://gitlab.com/YottaDB/Util/YDBAIM>`_ with the following properties:

+    * Empty string subscripts are enabled.

+    * :code:`^%ydbAIM*` global variables (with all combinations of capitalization of :code:`"AIM"`) are mapped to YDBAIM.

+    * The key size is 992 bytes and the record size is 1008 bytes.

+    * The default database filename is :code:`$ydb_dir/$ydb_rel/g/%ydbaim.dat`.
+Journaling is not enabled by default, as Application Independent Metadata can be (re)created from application data at any time, on demand.

+    * The block size for YDBAIM is 1KiB, with an initial allocation of 20000 blocks, extended by 40000 blocks.

+    * The YDBAIM region uses the :ref:`MM access method <segment-access-method>`.

+    * Sourcing :code:`ydb_env_set` does not create the database file.
+The YDBAIM region has :ref:`AutoDB <region-no-autodb>` set in the global directory and the first access to a global variable mapped to the YDBAIM region automatically creates the database file.

+    * Sourcing :code:`ydb_env_set` when recovering from an unclean shutdown (such as when coming back up from a system crash) deletes the YDBAIM region, whereas it performs RECOVER / ROLLBACK BACKWARD on the DEFAULT and YDBOCTO regions.
+To make YDBAIM region recoverable, :ref:`change the access method to BG <set-access-method>`, and :ref:`enable and turn on before-image journaling <set-action-qualifiers>`.

+Additionally:

+- The default mode is UTF-8 if YottaDB was installed with UTF-8 support.

+- For UTF-8 mode, sourcing :code:`ydb_env_set` checks whether a locale is set in the LC_ALL or LC_CTYPE environment variables.
+If not, it uses the first UTF-8 locale in the :code:`locale -a` output, and terminates with an error if one is not found.

+- In case of error, the location of the error file is output.

+Sourcing :code:`ydb_env_set` handles the case where replication is turned on.

+:code:`ydb_env_set` was modified in YottaDB effective release `r1.32 <https://gitlab.com/YottaDB/DB/YDB/-/tags/r1.32>`_, to create a three region database.

 ++++++++++
 gtmscshrc
 ++++++++++